deepanshu-30/React-Ecom/README.md

 - React: A JavaScript library for building user interfaces.
 - Material-UI: A popular React UI framework that follows Google's Material Design guidelines.
+- Redux Toolkit: A state management library for React applications.
+- React Router DOM: A library for client-side routing in React applications.
 - Docker
 ## Getting Started